pantheon-systems/documentation/source/content/guides/sftp/02-sftp-connection-info.md

  ![SFTP Connection Data](../../../images/dashboard/sftp-connection-info.png)

-The connection information may be different from what you're used to.
-The information is based on your unique "Site ID".
+The connection information may be different from what you've used in the past.
+The information is based on your unique Site ID.
 This is the long string at the end of your Dashboard URL.

-Your connection data is as follows:
+Example Connection Info:

 **host:** `appserver.dev.site-id.drush.in`